Bruce Phillips

 This boundary is one of the success stories: it has stabilised and is slowly recovering thanks to bans on CFCs.

-But Bruce highlighted emerging pressures: some farming practices (including N₂O / nitrogen oxide emissions) and even a surprising potential factor: satellite re-entry.
-When satellites burn up, they can release aluminium oxide, which may contribute to ozone impacts — a topic their team is still quantifying.
+But there are emerging pressures: some farming practices (including nitrogen oxide emissions) and even a surprising potential factor: satellite re-entry.
+When satellites burn up, they can release aluminium oxide, which may contribute to ozone impacts.

 7. Ocean acidification